-- Lot area (square metres);

-- Distance from nearest local business (metres);

 - Distance from ocean (metres);

 - Beach front access;

-- · River front access; and
+- River front access; and

 - Elevation of land above mean sea-level (metres).

 Some of these variables such as beach and river front access may place the property in a potentially hazardous location.

 The key findings of the analysis show that: